buffup/FrontEndTest/README.md

 - Automatically detect the player frame and put a transparent layer on top of that view that will display our content
 - Handle all the business and UI logic to display the Buffs over the video in the view
+- Using the API endpoints provided, fetch 5 Buffs and display them on top of the video stream displaying only one at a time (Transition in between Buffs is open).
+- The Buff should be displayed with a countdown timer matching the time in the `time_to_show` field for each Buff.
+- If the user votes before the end of the timer (taps on an answer), you should freeze the timer show the right/wrong answer and hide the Buff after 2 seconds.
+- If the timer expires and the user doesn't vote, you should hide the Buff.
+- If the user manually closes the Buff by tapping on the top right `x` close button, you should hide the Buff.

 ### UI